Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Ergonomics comparison

-The V8, with its more compact size and lighter weight, will be better than the two ergonomically.
+The V8, with its more compact size and lighter weight, will be better ergonomically than the two.

 Just look at the size difference.

-You can use the V8 in areas where it will be uncomfortable for the V11 because of its length.
+You can use the V8 in areas where the V11 would be uncomfortable due to its length.

-Above the floors, like cleaning stairs, the V8 also is better since it is lighter and not as big.
+Above the floors, such as cleaning stairs, the V8 is also better since it is lighter and smaller.

 Steering is almost even, with a slight edge to the V8 because of its smaller stature and weight.